The Ilfracombe Academy

-The Ilfracombe Academy is a coeducational secondary school and sixth form with academy status, located in the North Devon town of Ilfracombe, England.
+The Ilfracombe Church of England Academy is a coeducational Church of England secondary school and sixth form with academy status in the North Devon town of Ilfracombe, England.
+Opened in 1970, it became part of St Christopher's Multi Academy Trust of the Diocese of Exeter, and then in 2023 of Athena Learning Trust.

-Originally opened by then Education Secretary Margaret Thatcher in 1970 and known as Ilfracombe School & Community College, it was the first purpose-built comprehensive school in the country.
-Subsequently, it was called Ilfracombe College.
-Since the early 1980s, facilities available to students have included a television studio with an editing suite.
-The buildings were designed by Messrs & stillman.
-Following fundraising and negotiations from 2001, the college was awarded specialist college Media Arts status in 2004 and was renamed Ilfracombe Arts College.
-In 2007, the school built a £3.4 million arts block named the Beacon Arts Centre.
-The arts department relocated to this department, freeing up rooms for other uses in the school.
-The previous art rooms were refurbished into new administration, student services, and learning support areas.
-The previous student services were refurbished into a conference room with video conferencing facilities.
-The school converted to academy status in May 2013, but continues to specialise in the arts.
+History

-The school used to broadcast students' radio shows in stereo on frequencies 103.6 & 107.7 MHz FM, up until the completion of a new school building in November 2017, when the old school was demolished to make space for new outdoor areas for students.
+The school opened in 1970 as Ilfracombe School & Community College; it was the first purpose-built comprehensive school in Devon, and opened with a capacity of 1,000 and specialised arts facilities including a drama hall, a closed circuit TV studio, and rooms for woodwork, metalwork, needlework, pottery, design, and technical drawing.
+The buildings were designed by Stillman & Eastwick-Field and the school was officially opened on 2 October 1970 by then Education Secretary Margaret Thatcher.
+It was later called Ilfracombe College.
+Following fundraising and negotiations from 2001, in 2004 the college was awarded specialist status in Media Arts and was renamed Ilfracombe Arts College.
+The buildings were expanded in 2004 with a dining hall which could also be used for performances, and conversion of existing space for computer instruction.
+In 2007, the arts department relocated to a £3.4 million arts block named the Beacon Arts Centre, and the former art rooms were refurbished into new administration, student services, and learning support areas, and the former student services into a conference room with video conferencing facilities.